urban233/kern-comm-lib/README.md

 ## Contributing 🤝
 Contributions are welcome!
-Be aware that this project uses ruff as a linter and formatter, and pyright as a type checker.
+Be aware that this project uses ruff as a linter pyink as a formatter, and pyright as a type checker.

 ## License 📜